thebusby/iota/README.md

 I'd also like to thank my employer Gracenote, for allowing me to create this open source port.

 NOTE: Relevant bits of iota/core.clj such as fjinvoke, fjfork, fjjoin, and various bits of iota/FileVector's implementation of Clojure interfaces were copied/modified from Rich Hickey's Clojure.
-These bits fall under the original owner's license (EPL at this time).
+These bits fall under the original owner's license (EPL at the time of writing).

 Copyright (C) 2012 Alan Busby